 Cars and trucks are becoming safer as technology improves, but we must use the safety devices, such as seat belts, to protect our children.

 Our condolences if your child was hurt or killed in a car crash.
-If we can help you with deal with your medical bills or to ensure the responsible party accepts responsibility, please give us a call at 817-503-9200.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our Hurst, Euless, and Bedford clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.